What Do You Say to “That’s So Gay”?

 - We have no way of knowing how a student is really feeling.
 Often, students who are targeted are embarrassed and pretend that they were not offended or hurt.

-- Saying “Pablo didn’t seem upset by Aisha’s remark” trivializes the child’s feelings.
+- Saying “Jorge didn’t seem upset by Lily's remark” trivializes the student's feelings.
 It tells the harasser that it is OK to make hurtful comments.
-It teaches not only the child targeted but also anyone in hearing range that they will not be protected from harassment.
+It teaches not only the student targeted, but also anyone in hearing range that they will not be protected from harassment.